rustyollie/mallet-replication/README.md

 | `random-seed` | 1 | Ensures identical initialization |
 | `optimize-interval` | 500 | Affects convergence behavior |

-### Why Are These Hardcoded?

-Changing these parameters produces a **fundamentally different topic model**:

-- **Different number of topics** → different topic structure and interpretations
-- **Different random seed** → different initialization → different final results
-- **Different optimization** → different hyperparameters → different distributions

-For **replication**, these must remain fixed so that:
-1. Multiple users get identical results
-2. Results can be compared to published analysis
-3. Science is reproducible

 ### Configurable Parameters

-These adapt to your computing environment **without affecting results**:

 | Parameter | Configurable? | Why? |
 |-----------|---------------|------|